boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 ~~~~
 {: #ex-sho title="Example of UDP Experimental option IEs" artwork-align="center"}

+Following the guidance in {{sec-ops}}, the udpOptions IE will be set to 0x05 (i.e., set the EXP/UEXP bits to 0 in the udpSafeExperimentalOptionExID and udpUnsafeExperimentalOptionExID IEs).

 # Security Considerations

-This document does not introduce new security considerations other than those already discussed in {{Section 8 of !RFC7012}}.
+This document does not introduce new security considerations other than those already discussed in {{Section 11 of !RFC7011}} and {{Section 8 of !RFC7012}}.

-The reader may refer to {{Section 22 of !I-D.ietf-tsvwg-udp-options}} for the security considerations related to UDP options.
+The reader may refer to {{Section 24 of !I-D.ietf-tsvwg-udp-options}} for the security considerations related to UDP options.

 # IANA Considerations {#IANA}